 Long after Major League Baseball cedes its summer dominance to brown leaves and chilled air, the crack of ball meeting ash echoes across the verdant fields of this Caribbean country.
 Some say baseball is in the blood of Dominicans, who may start playing at the age of three.

-This country of just 10 million residents is second only to America in creating professional ballplayers.
-All told, 738 players from the Dominican Republic have played Major League Baseball, second to the United States, and 10 percent of the roster when the 2018 season began—84 players—was Dominican.
-One city alone, San Pedro de Macorís, known as “the Cradle of Shortstops,” has produced 76 major league players.
+This country of just 10.8 million residents is second only to the U.S. in creating professional ballplayers.
+All told, more than 700 players from the Dominican Republic have played Major League Baseball.
+And with 102 players born in the Dominican Republic playing on major league teams this year, roughly 10 percent of current major league players are Dominican.
+One city alone, San Pedro de Macorís, known as “the Cradle of Shortstops,” has produced 76 major leaguers.
 Success stories abound, and stars with Dominican heritage have been playing in the majors for more than 50 years, from Juan Marichal to Pedro Martínez, Vladimir Guerrero to Albert Pujols, Adrián Beltre and so many more.

 Known for his high leg kick and a wide palette of pitches and speeds, Marichal tossed a one-hitter in his debut with San Francisco against Philadelphia on July 19, 1960.
 The Giants rewarded him with a generous contract for $12,000 the next year.
 Over a decade rich in pitching, Marichal won 191 games, more than any hurler in the 1960s.